Okinawan Temple Karate Studio

 Tonfa - Tonfa are made from a wooden shaft that is about 19 inches long and are used in pairs.
 Its handle extends out from the shaft, approximately a quarter of the way down.
 The Tonfa was originally a handle on a millstone grinding wheel.
 It was pushed into a hole in the side of the wheel and could be easily taken out if it was needed for defense.
 Tonfa are used by swinging the shaft around the handle in an arcing motion while snapping the wrist.
 By doing this, one can deal a very forceful blow, similar to the final snap in a punch or kick.
 Defensively, the shaft of the Tonfa can be used to guard the forearm in a block.
 A more modern version of the Tonfa (PR-24 police baton) is currently being used by law enforcement agencies all over the country.

 Kama - The Kama is a bladed sickle, attached to long wooden handle and is used in pairs.
 The handle measures approximately 14 inches in length while the blade measures around 7 inches in length.
 The inside edge of the blade, from the handle all the way to its point is razor sharp, while the outside edge is dull.
-Kama were used by commoners to aid in cutting down sugar cane and rice stalks.
+Kama were used by village farmers harvest sugar cane and rice.
 The metal blades of the Kama made them especially deadly weapons.
 While one weapon would block the attack, the other would quickly be used to slash and cut an opponent.

 Instructional Video Tapes Available Clinics and Free Demos for Charities Ask About Our Special Family Rates